ahaoboy/js-engine-benchmark/readme.md

 - [x] [Hermes](https://github.com/facebook/hermes): version 0.1.0, 64 bit Linux binary downloaded from here.
 The benchmark was run with the -O option (=enable expensive optimizations).
 - [x] [JavaScriptCore](https://github.com/WebKit/webkit/tree/main/Source/JavaScriptCore): JavaScriptCore is the built-in JavaScript engine for WebKit, which implements ​ECMAScript as in ​ECMA-262 specification.
 - [x] [v8](https://v8.dev/): V8 is Google’s open source high-performance JavaScript and WebAssembly engine
-- [ ] [spidermonkey](https://spidermonkey.dev/): SpiderMonkey is Mozilla’s JavaScript and WebAssembly Engine, used in Firefox
+- [x] [spidermonkey](https://spidermonkey.dev/): SpiderMonkey is Mozilla’s JavaScript and WebAssembly Engine, used in Firefox
 - [ ] [JerryScript](https://github.com/jerryscript-project/jerryscript): Ultra-lightweight JavaScript engine for the Internet of Things.
 - [ ] [DukTape](https://github.com/svaarala/duktape): embeddable Javascript engine with a focus on portability and compact footprint
+- [ ] [ChakraCore](https://github.com/chakra-core/ChakraCore): ChakraCore is an open source Javascript engine with a C API.
+- [ ] [nova](https://github.com/trynova/nova): Nova is a JavaScript and WebAssembly engine written in Rust.

 ## bench

 ### ubuntu